From the 2008 archive.

 This Photoshop tutorial will teach you about simulating the tilt-shift lens effect that is used mostly in photography.
-The goal of this technique is to achieve a really unique feel to the image as everything is miniatured or modeled.
-A method that tricks the eye in a good way since the image is very pleasant to the eye and give the photo a real kick to the upper level photography.
+The goal of this technique is to achieve a really unique feel to the image as everything is miniature or modelled.
+A method that tricks the eye in a good way since the image is very pleasant to the eye and give the photo a real kick to the upper-level photography.

 What is a tilt shift lens?

-A tilt shift lens is exactly as it’s name says.
+A tilt shift lens is exactly as its name says.
 It tilts and shifts to deform the focus which creates a blurry image.
-It is used to point out a object in the photo with focusing it and making it sharp or hiding unwanted objects by blurring the part of the image out of focus.
-It also has a effect that when taken from the above angle, everything looks miniature, small and unreal.
-It’s used mostly on dSLR’s.
-With the help of Photoshop and some effects we can manipulate the photo so it looks as it was taken with a tilt-shift lens.
+It is used to point out an object in the photo with focusing it and making it sharp or hiding unwanted objects by blurring the part of the image out of focus.
+It also has an effect that when taken from the above angle, everything looks miniature, small and unreal.
+It’s used mostly on dSLRs.
+With the help of Photoshop and some effects we can manipulate the photo so, it looks as it was taken with a tilt-shift lens.
 Let’s start.

 Tilt shift effect Photoshop tutorial